vermeerenmaxime/researchproject/README.md

 - 3D Text gebruiken (troikaJS TS error)
 - TS
 - Timer with hooks makes scene glitchy and choppy, not smooth
+- Animations not possible with ThreeJSX => glitchy & choppy